iosdecal/ios-decal-lab4/README.md

 And that's it!
 If everything works correctly, you should be able to navigate across the entire app and click on any Pokemon to see its statistics.
 You've now built your first tableview/collectionview app!

 ## Grading ##
-Once you've finished the lab, you can check-off using this form https://goo.gl/forms/HNh43aZNNYj3cIKV2.
-If you weren't able to finish before 8pm, make sure to let a TA know you attended (do not fill out the google form), and submit your assignment via [Gradescope](https://gradescope.com/courses/9817/assignments/40398) before 11:59pm.
+Once you've finished the lab, you can get checked-off using this form: https://goo.gl/forms/RuV3a8KHjt0x86DQ2.
+If you weren't able to finish before 8pm, make sure to fill in the keyword question, and be sure to check-off next week at the beginning of lab.